 You should always initialize a queue before starting any threads that use it.
 Otherwise, you may see unpredictable behavior.

-The minimum message size allowed in a queue is 4 bytes.
-Specifying a message size less than 4 bytes may result in unpredictable behavior.
+The message size in a queue must be a multiple of 4 bytes.
+Specifying a message size that is not a multiple of 4 bytes will result in unpredictable behavior.
 It is good practice to use uint32_t as the minimum size variable (this is true for all variables since the ARM core processor is 32-bits).

+If you are using a queue push or pop function inside of an ISR or a timer function, you MUST use WICED_NO_WAIT as the timeout.
+Using a non-zero timeout is not supported in those cases.

 Timer

 An RTOS timer allows you to schedule a function to run at a specified interval - e.g. send your data to the cloud every 10 seconds.